 Maxine Thévenot is Founding and Artistic Director of Polyphony: Voices of New Mexico, the state's first professional, resident vocal ensemble; an adjunct faculty member at the University of New Mexico, where she directs the state's only collegiate all-women's choir, Las Cantantes and teaches organ to those interested.
 A member of the duo, Air & Hammers, she concertizes with her husband, acclaimed English baritone Edmund Connolly, specializing in programs which combine song repertoire from the 19th and 20th centuries with new works by living composers.

 In 2020 Dr. Thevenot will serve as chorus master for the Santa Fe Pro Musica performance of F. J. Haydn’s Creation under the direction of Tom O’Connor.
 2016 Dr. Thevenot served as chorus master for the Performance Santa Fe's Beethoven Symphony 9 performance at the Lensic Theatre; in 2014 for the New Mexico Philharmonic Beethoven Symphony 9 performance at Popejoy Hall.
 In 2013 Dr. Thévenot was Musical Director for the New Mexican première of the gonzo opera, Too Much Coffee Man, by Daniel Steven Crafts; chorus master for the New Mexico Philharmonic performances of Brahms’ Ein Deutsches Requiem and the Holiday Pops concerts and conducted two performances of Bach’s St. John Passion with her ensemble Polyphony: Voices of New Mexico and the NM Philharmonic – the first known complete performances of this work, in German, in Albuquerque.
 In recent years she has conducted the southwest premieres of significant choral works by Bob Chilcott, James MacMillan, John Rutter and most recently gave the world premiere (Spanish language performance) of Canto de las Estrellas (Song of the Stars) by Enrique Granados in a project involving all three of her choral ensembles.

 A published composer with Paraclete Press, her compositions have been described by Classical Music Sentinel: "...Here I am Lord … a composition simultaneously harmonically barren and fertile, reinforces the piece’s deceivingly unassuming character, while at the same time revealing its odd beauty.
-Her compositions include introits and a setting of the Preces of Responses recently premiered in the UK at St. John’s College, Cambridge, UK and subsequently performed across North America and the UK.
+Her compositions include introits and a setting of the Preces of Responses recently premiered at St. John’s College, Cambridge, UK and subsequently performed across North America and the UK.